softcon17/getting-started/session-activity/STEP 0 - Intro.md

 ## [prebuilt-environment](https://github.com/softcon17/prebuilt-environment)

-[This is a zip file](https://github.com/softcon17/prebuilt-environment/archive/master.zip) which contains the getting started repo, example interface and microservice applications, already built with their dependencies installed. <br/><br/>
+[This is a zip file](https://github.com/softcon17/prebuilt-environment/archive/master.zip) which contains the getting started repo, example interface and microservice applications, already built with their dependencies installed.
+Its too big for github, so give one of the support team a shout if you want to use it.<br/><br/>

 Now if you are thinking that committing dependencies to git is a bad idea, you would be right.
 But as you proceed through the lab, if things seem to be taking forever to install, or you are missing dependencies due to your local laptop setup, this is a handy fallback so you can get up and running in time to get stuck into the good stuff!